From 1.2 GB to 469 MB

 I asked a friend to test Renala.
 He works in graphic design, has a good eye for UI, and I knew he would be thorough and would not pull any punches.
 His opinion on whether something looks and feels right is worth more to me than most.
 He also owns an older Intel Mac with 16 GB of RAM, and one of his external disks had something like 13 million files on it.

 He ran a full disk scan.
 The first thing he reported was not the memory.
 It was this: “I don’t understand what the black blocks are.”
-Dark rectangles scattered across the treemap with no visible text.
-I spent an embarrassing amount of time chasing a rendering bug: font fallback issues, color space differences between Intel and Apple Silicon, dark mode edge cases.
-None of it was the problem.
-The problem was that he had unchecked the “Directory headers” display option, which hid the label text but kept the header background visible.
-Black blocks with no text.
-I had not made the connection because I had never turned that option off myself.
+I spent an embarrassing amount of time chasing a rendering bug.
+It was not a rendering bug.
+He had unchecked the “Directory headers” display option, which hid the label text but kept the header background visible.
+I missed it because I had never turned that option off myself.

 Then he mentioned, politely, that Activity Monitor showed Renala using 1.2 GB of RAM during the scan and that his machine had started swapping.